ChunaraLab/Twitter-Streaming/README.md

 <h1>Twitter-Streaming</h1>

-<h3>Steps:</h3>
+<h2>Steps:</h2>

 1- Install Python

-2- To to terminal/command prompt and install the "Tweepy" library of Python by using the command: pip install tweepy
+2- Open terminal/command prompt and install the "Tweepy" library of Python by using the command: pip install tweepy

 3- Place both files in the same directory